383rd Military Intelligence Battalion: History

 The 383d Military Intelligence Battalion can trace its lineage to a battalion of the same name constitution on 8 February 1951 in the Organized Reserve Corps.
 The battalion was activated on 1 March 1951 in Newark, New Jersey.
 On 9 July 1952, the Organized Reserve Corps was redesignated as the Army Reserve and the battalion consequently transferred.
 On 28 February 1953, the battalion was inactivated.

 On 28 March 1996, the battalion's headquarters became the Headquarters and Service Company, and the battalion consequently reconstituted.
 The battalion joined the 464th Chemical Brigade, and would remain part of the brigade until 1 October 2007 when it was relieved.

 On 16 September 2015, the 505th Military Intelligence Brigade (Theater) was re-activated as part of United States Army North.
 The battalion's headquarters were established in Kansas City, Missouri.
 The 383d was subsequently re-activated and came under control of the brigade later that year.

 Organization

-The organization of the battalion is as follows:
+The battalion is a subordinate unit of the US Army Reserve's 505th Military Intelligence Brigade (Theater).
+As of January 2026 the battalion consists of the following units: